Consider the Thief: Back From the Grave (2012-present)

 As of August 3, 2012, Consider the Thief was rumored to be staging a reunion along with new material.
 It wasn't until November until the band released an official statement from their Facebook:

 It's been more than three years since we announced our hiatus - a lot has happened since then.
 A few of us got married, moved, changed jobs, got dogs, etc. Life is good, but it's time for us to make a new album.

 Sean O'Sullivan went on to reveal that Consider the Thief is indeed making new music, and much like previous releases, will be self-released and engineered in Dryw's studio.
 With bassist, Zack Walkingstick, having moved to Seattle with his wife, and drummer, Luke Allen, pursuing other life goals, Joey Vannucchi of the band From Indian Lakes will be joining the band as a drummer and will do "other things" as well on the future release.

 However, as of 2017, the band has released no further statements regarding an album or live performances.

+On September 11, 2018, a post by Dryw on the band's facebook announced that the band would be put to rest, mainly due to the difficulty of working long distance and lacking the full original lineup, but promoted new music in the form of a new band with Sean O'Sullivan named "Nuoro".